Mimi-ctrl/Cyber-Security-Base-Project-I/README.md

 Fix: Use parameterized queries or Django ORM, which prevents SQL injection and improves code security.

-#### 5. A04:2021-Insecure Design
+#### 5. Cross Site Request Forgery (CSRF)

-Link to the flaw: https://owasp.org/Top10/A04_2021-Insecure_Design/
+Link to the flaw: https://owasp.org/www-community/attacks/csrf

-Insecure design refers to flaws in software architecture where necessary security controls are missing.
-These weaknesses often stem from a failure to assess business risks or define security requirements at the start of a project.
-A key factor contibuting to insecure design is the lack of sufficient resources for proper planning, including budget for security activities and technical requirements.
+CSRF happens when an attacker tricks a logged-in user into performing unintended actions on a website without their knowledge.
+For example, the attacker might make the user unknowingly create, update, or delete data.
+The server cannot tell whether the request is coming from the user or from an attacker.

-Problem in the code: Allowing users to create unlimited number of resources, such as files or database entries, can lead to resource exhaustion and denial of service.
+Problem in the code: One part of the application allows users to create notes.
+However, it does not check if the request is coming from the user or an attacker.
+This means someone could trick a logged-in user into creating notes without their permission.

-Fix: Implement resource limits per user or service to prevent abuse.
-For example set maximum number of notes per user.
-Not in this project but otherwise I think the best solution could be that the user could use more resources for a fee.
+Fix: Solution is to make sure every action that changes data (like creating something) requires secret token, called a CSRF token.
+This token ensures that request is coming from the user and not from an attacker.
+Using this method makes it impossible for attackers to send fake requests.